 1 "Destiny Rae Tom, and she loved butterflies."
 And that's 2 on there.
 3 And they were doing a fundraising poker 4 tournament, I think, because Destiny used to play poker and 5 they said she was a really good poker player.
 And I don't 6 know where she got that from because I don't play poker.
 7 I forgot to mention that she was an honour 8 roll student, fully like, a year-round honour roll 9 student with the principal's list distinction.
 She was 10 like a role model student.
 She made a song, a CD that was 11 she talked about how she tried to steal at one time but 12 she said she was taught right from wrong.
 13 And she wanted to graduate.
 When she 14 graduated we got her her first vehicle.
 She was one of the 15 first kids to get her licence at 16.
 16 And then this picture here is of 17 MS. WENDY VAN TONGEREN: That's the one in 18 the frame?
 19 MS. VIVIAN TOM: In the frame it's Andy and 20 I when we first met and this they said that's how 21 Destiny looks, just like me when she was younger.
 22 And she really loved people.
 When she found 23 out that one of her cousins in Stellako had an inoperable 24 cancer, a tumour behind his nose, he was only 16.
-So 25 Destiny asked me if she could stay with him for a week to
+So 25 Destiny asked me if she could stay with him for a week to help look after him.
+So her and her cousin Angelica, they stayed in Stellako for a week to keep him company, to keep his spirits up because they said that the tumour was growing.
+And you know, she'd put her life on hold just to be there for her friends.

-1 help look after him.
-So her and her cousin Angelica, they 2 stayed in Stellako for a week to keep him company, to keep 3 his spirits up because they said that the tumour was 4 growing.
-And you know, she'd put her life on hold just to 5 be there for her friends.
-6 And I'm glad that she was kind.
-You know, 7 that's a legacy in itself is to be kind to other people.
-8 You know, some people think that it's just because of, you 9 know, your stature in the community that you have to be 10 highly educated, you have to be really smart.
-Some people 11 brag about, you know, their kids being so smart and that 12 and they brag about their degrees and stuff like that.
-But 13 you know, it's not what life is all about.
-14 My grandparents didn't raise us, you know, 15 to be like that.
-My mom and dad, they taught us to be 16 kind.
-And one of the examples is if they saw hitchhikers 17 on the road and it was getting late, like, dusk, Mom would 18 tell Dad, "Go over and see if there's anybody on the road."
+And I'm glad that she was kind.
+You know, that's a legacy in itself is to be kind to other people.
+You know, some people think that it's just because of, you know, your stature in the community that you have to be highly educated, you have to be really smart.
+Some people brag about, you know, their kids being so smart and that and they brag about their degrees and stuff like that.
+But you know, it's not what life is all about.

-on the road and it was getting late, like, dusk, Mom would tell Dad, "Go over and see if there's anybody on the road."
+My grandparents didn't raise us, you know, to be like that.
+My mom and dad, they taught us to be kind.
+And one of the examples is if they saw hitchhikers on the road and it was getting late, like, dusk, Mom would tell Dad, "Go over and see if there's anybody on the road."
 And they would bring them up and Dad would call them up and we'd put them up in the -- for the night and they'd feed them.
 So we always woke up with some stranger on our couch.